 What Is A Cohabitation Agreement?

 A cohabitation agreement is a civil agreement between partners living together in a marriage setting.
 It is made either before cohabitating or during the cohabitation period.
-It contains promises made by both partners to each other and outlines who owns what and in what portion.
-It makes it easier to handle a breakup since the agreement shows how you will split the assets that you share joint title to.
+This agreement contains promises made by both partners to each other and outlines who owns what and in what portion.
+This makes it easier to handle a breakup since the agreement shows how you will split the assets that you share joint title to.
 It may also create an opportunity for a partner to acquire equity in assets that he or she does not have title to such as a house.
 Without this agreement, cohabiting couples have no legal right when they separate since a cohabitation agreement protects your rights and properties, and obligations.

 A cohabitation agreement sets out living arrangements upon the end of the relationship and outlines how you will deal with bank accounts, debt, mortgage, and shared purchases like a house or a car.
 A cohabitation agreement is also helpful during your stay together, not just when breaking up.
 You can use the agreement to set your day-to-day finances.
 It can outline how each partner will contribute to the mortgage, rent, and bills.
 However, a cohabitation agreement may not be enforced by either partner until the relationship has ended.

 You get to decide matters like finances, property ownership, and other obligations early in the relationship.
 This understanding reduces the burden of legal costs and stress by reducing the need to take legal action in the future.
 It also outlines how to deal with household expenses, pension, debt, and more.
 It is good to keep updating your agreement since situations change, you can have kids after signing the agreement, and you need to include them to ensure you safeguard their interests.
 Financial interests change as well as circumstances.